jwshii/etna/README.md

     slow, so there should be relatively little pink in each chart.

--   Mild deviations in the number of tasks in each bucket are to be
-    expected: for example, a task that was solved in an average time
-    < 0.1 seconds in the paper's results (the darkest bucket)
-    might be instead solved a little slower upon re-running (moving it into a lighter bucket), both due to variations in machine speed and the inherent randomness of some of the generation strategies.
+-   Mild deviations in the number of tasks in each bucket are to be expected, both due to variations in machine speed and the inherent randomness of some of the generation strategies.

--   As mentioned above, the scaled-down version
+-   As mentioned above, the artifact version runs LeanCheck for only 10 seconds, so for `FSUB.png`, we expect not to see the faint purple tasks and instead to see around 14 unsolved tasks.

--   In addition to the charts, we can compute the overall solve rates, which are outputted as a table by the analyze script.
+Observation —
+"The bespoke strategy outperforms the naive strategies along multiple axes."

+-   We also print a table of solve rates.

     As mentioned in line 252, bespoke QuickCheck (the `Correct` strategy) should solve all tasks.
 As mentioned in line 253, naive QuickCheck (the `Quick` strategy) should fail to solve approximately 43 tasks.

+-   [TODO: Mann-Whitney]

+Observation —
+"LeanCheck substantially outperforms SmallCheck."

-    As mentioned in line 259, LeanCheck (`Lean`) and SmallCheck (`Small`) should have approximately 82% and 35% solve rates, respectively.
+-   As mentioned in line 259, SmallCheck (`Small`) should have around a 35% solve rate.
+LeanCheck (`Lean`) would normally have a 82% solve rate, but because of the adjusted timeout, we expect around 76% instead.

 #### Section 4.2: Exploring Size Generation.